-In 2018, the Reserve Bank of India (RBI) had imposed a banking ban on cryptocurrency-related transactions, effectively prohibiting banks from providing services to cryptocurrency exchanges and users.
+RBI Circular (2018): The Reserve Bank of India (RBI) had imposed a banking ban on cryptocurrency transactions in 2018, prohibiting banks from providing services to crypto-related businesses and individuals.
+This move created significant uncertainty in the Indian crypto community.